ChamiLamelas/Music_Tab_Project/README.md

 timingsupplied=true
 ```

-More on the configuration file is discussed below in the subsection "Using the Configuration File".
+More on the configuration file is discussed below in the subsection [Using the Configuration File](## Using the Configuration File).

 **(3)** The timing letter ID that signifies the length of a note is assumed to be located above the first digit of the fret that the note corresponds to.
 For example, if note on the E-string 10th fret (D) is meant to be a quarter note, the portion of the input tab that corresponds to this should appear as so: